 It makes a huge difference in how the first day of class is spent by the teacher.
 A day that is stressful both for the students and the faculty.
 No class period is more critical to forming students’ attitudes towards learning than the first day of the term.
 As the first days give way to the first weeks of school, keep these tips in mind;

-Introduction of yourself and the students in the first class meeting.
+1. Introduction of yourself and your students in the first class meeting.
 Try learning the students' names later on.

-Student engagement; Students are scared to make a bad first impression, so many prefer staying quiet.
+3. Student engagement: Students are scared to make a bad first impression, so many prefer staying quiet.
 Use ice breakers to help them get to know each other and get comfortable.

-Provide them information about your office hours, office phone number, your time of availability
+4. Provide them with your contact information: mention office hours, office phone number, and your time of availability.

-Let them know the syllabus, course material, group work, use low stakes questions, how they interact with the learning management system (LMS).
-Sometimes the enrollment changes in the next weeks, so its better to hand them over in written form.
+5. Course overview: Let them know the syllabus, course material, and group work.
+Sometimes the enrolment changes in the next weeks, so its better to hand them over in written form.

-Create a connection; Share your story of entry into the field, ask questions about their prior knowledge
+6. Create a connection: Share your story of entry into the field, ask questions about their prior knowledge